Kotlin/kotlinx-rpc/GETTING_STARTED.md

 into actual network requests.

 You can provide your own implementations of the `RPCClient`.
-But kRPC already provides one out-of-the-box solution that uses in-house RPC protocol, and we are working on supporting more protocols (with priority on gRPC).
+But `kotlinx.rpc` already provides one out-of-the-box solution that uses in-house RPC protocol (called kRPC), and we are working on supporting more protocols (with priority on gRPC).

 ### RPC Servers